omahs/golem-docs/docs/providers/reference.md

 `yagna payment exit --to-address=<address> --network=mainnet`

-**Note that if you decided to use an external wallet during your setup process, you can connect to ZkSync's wallet at** [**https://wallet.zksync.io/**](https://wallet.zksync.io/) **and exit that way.
+**Note that if you decide to use an external wallet during your setup process, you can connect to ZkSync's wallet at** [**https://wallet.zksync.io/**](https://wallet.zksync.io/) **and exit that way.
 In the scenario that a different payment driver is being used, you will need to use the relevant available options to connect and access your tokens.**

 ## Advanced Settings

-`ya-provider` allows to fine-tune the config created with `golemsp settings` using commands `config`, `preset`, `profile`, and `exe-unit`.
+`ya-provider` allows fine-tuning the config created with `golemsp settings` using commands `config`, `preset`, `profile`, and `exe-unit`.

-Additionally, it enables configuration of the certificate keystore and of the domain whitelist, which are used to control what kind of outbound traffic is allowed out of the VM containers run by the requestors on your machine.
+Additionally, it enables configuration of the certificate keystore and of the domain whitelist, which is used to control what kind of outbound traffic is allowed out of the VM containers run by the requestors on your machine.

 ### Keystore

 The provider has an embedded certificate keystore which is used to validate any additional permissions for the payload launched by the requestors.

-By default it contains only Golem public certificate which allows to execute [example app](https://handbook.golem.network/requestor-tutorials/service-development/service-example-6-external-api-request) and apps from trusted by Golem creators (certificates allow to verify incoming _Demand_'s [Computational Payload Manifests](https://handbook.golem.network/requestor-tutorials/vm-runtime/computation-payload-manifest)).
+By default, it contains only Golem public certificate which allows executing [example app](https://handbook.golem.network/requestor-tutorials/service-development/service-example-6-external-api-request) and apps from trusted by Golem creators (certificates allow to verify incoming _Demand_'s [Computational Payload Manifests](https://handbook.golem.network/requestor-tutorials/vm-runtime/computation-payload-manifest)).

 Run `ya-provider keystore --help` to see possible subcommands

 ### Domain whitelist

-The [Computational Payload Manifests](https://handbook.golem.network/requestor-tutorials/vm-runtime/computation-payload-manifest) embedded in the Demands can specify a list of URLs which may get called by the services running on a Provider.
+The [Computational Payload Manifests](https://handbook.golem.network/requestor-tutorials/vm-runtime/computation-payload-manifest) embedded in the Demands can specify a list of URLs that may get called by the services running on a Provider.
 If the manifest declares requests to URLs in domains that are not whitelisted, it must come with a [signature and app author's public certificate](https://handbook.golem.network/requestor-tutorials/vm-runtime/computation-payload-manifest).
-By default, the domains `whitelist` consists of a curated set of public websites and APIs like github, dockerhub or public Ethereum nodes.
+By default, the domains `whitelist` consists of a curated set of public websites and APIs like GitHub, dockerhub or public Ethereum nodes.

-Run `ya-provider whitelist --help` to see possible subcommands
+Run `ya-provider whitelist --help` to see possible subcommands.